 Let’s consider the following examples.
 If a solar rooftop system is improperly installed, resulting in property damage that exceeds any potential energy cost savings, it would be difficult to argue that it added any value.
 Or let’s say your solar installation comes in ahead of schedule and under budget—but you’ve installed low-quality equipment that’s likely to break down after a few years.
 What value have you really added?
 Finally, if your solar equipment is of good quality, but your provider goes bankrupt while your system is still under warranty, the purported value-add could be questionable.

-By working with a reputable, properly-insured solar equipment provider with the experience and resources to offer a comprehensive solar panel warranty to back a high-quality product, potential pitfalls can be significantly reduced.
-A qualified energy consultant can also help identify the many factors that may impact the overall value of a commercial solar installation.
+You can avoid potential pitfalls by working with a reputable, properly-insured solar equipment provider with the experience and resources to offer a comprehensive solar panel warranty backing a high-quality product.
+Moreover, a qualified energy consultant can help identify other factors that can impact the overall value of a commercial solar installation.

 How much potential property value is added?

 Once you’ve determined commercial solar is indeed right for your organization, you may be wondering exactly how much property value will be added.
 This is where challenges in commercial property valuation come into play.
 While “it depends” may not be a very satisfying answer, it does offer the opportunity to delve deeper into the financial benefits of solar energy—particularly with regard to increased property value.

 For those holding out for a simple, straightforward calculation of how much value solar can add, let’s take a quick look at non-commercial, residential solar installations.
 A recent study performed by the Lawrence Berkeley National Laboratories indicated a substantial increase in value for homes with solar.* While some reports indicate a similar correlation for business property valuations, not enough studies have been conducted to verify comparable findings for commercial sites.
 Still, the general takeaway is apparent: Adding solar power has the potential to increase a property’s selling price.